Chromatic Filters & Tinted Lenses for Visual Snow Syndrome

 Selecting the Right Chromatic Tint

-For patients without access to an IC, lenses like FL-41, BPI-Omega, and Percept Corporation’s narrow-band filters are designed to target specific wavelengths, especially in the blue light range, to reduce VSS symptoms.
-These lenses can improve comfort during activities such as screen use and reading.
+For patients without access to an Intuitive Colorimeter (IC), other specialized lenses like FL-41, BPI-Omega, and Percept Corporation’s narrow-band filters are designed to target specific wavelengths, particularly in the blue light range.
+These lenses are effective in reducing VSS symptoms by filtering out certain light frequencies that can exacerbate visual disturbances.
+They can improve comfort during various activities such as screen use, reading, and even in environments with harsh lighting, offering a noninvasive solution to manage symptoms.

 FL-41 Lenses